BELIEFS & VALUES

 We believe that the physical, personal return of the Lord Jesus Christ is imminent.
 Though the timing of this “Blessed Hope” is a mystery, the fact of it is as certain as the first coming of Christ (Matthew 24:44; 25:13; John 14:3; Acts 1:11; 1 Corinthians 15:51-57; 1 Thessalonians 4:13-18; Titus 2:12-13; Hebrews 9:28; James 5:8; 2 Peter 3:10).

-OUR PURPOSE
+OUR Purpose

-Our purpose is to help you LIVE FOR MORE.
+To help you LIVE FOR MORE.

 Everyone wants to LIVE FOR MORE.
 Some try to find it by driving a new car, upsizing their home, or obtaining that next promotion.
 Yet we can never LIVE FOR MORE by accumulating more.
 We believe a life of greater significance can be found through a relationship with Jesus Christ.